2018–19 Belgian First Division B: Relegation play-offs

-The four bottom teams in the aggregate table took part in the relegation play-offs in which they keep half of the points they collected during the overall regular season (rounded up).
-As a result, the teams started with the following points before the playoff: Roeselare 17 points, Lommel 16, OH Leuven 15 and Tubize 12 points.
-As the points of all teams were rounded up, the half point deduction was not relevant in case of ties.
-Roeselare started matchday 5 with 2 points, but the game, away against Lommel ended in a 0-1 win for Roeselare, giving them 3 points and tying with Tubize in points.
-On matchday 6 of 6, coincidentally, Roeselare met Tubize, and defeated them 4-0.
-As a result, Tubize were relegated to the Belgian First Amateur Division.
+The four bottom teams in the aggregate table took part in the relegation play-offs in which they kept half of the points they collected during the overall regular season (rounded up).
+As a result, the teams started with the following points before the playoff: Roeselare 17 points, Lommel 16, OH Leuven 15, and Tubize 12.
+As the points of all teams were rounded up, the half-point deduction was irrelevant in the case of ties.
+Tubize started the play-offs strongest, with 2 draws and a win, resulting in no team being safe after three matchdays.
+On matchday 4, Lommel became the first team to be certain of avoiding relegation following a 3–0 home win over Tubize.
+Standings after that matchday were Lommel at 23, OH Leuven at 22, Roeselare at 19, and Tubize at 17 (with Lommel ahead of Tubize in case of ties due to finishing higher in the regular season aggregate table).
+On matchday 5, Tubize was relegated as they first lost at home to OH Leuven 0–3, after which they needed Roeselare to drop points at Lommel two days later.
+A 0–1 away win of Roeselare meant Tubize was relegated to the Belgian First Amateur Division and the final matchday was irrelevant, only for Roeselare to overtake Lommel in the final standings.